Delaware Company Registration

 In order to keep your business entity active, you’ll need to keep up with the state’s mandatory, annual filings.
 Note that the requirements are different for corporations and LLCs.

-- Corporations must file an Annual Report and pay a Franchise Tax.
+- Corporations must submit an Annual Report & Franchise Tax.

 - LLCs only need to pay an Annual Tax of $300—they do not need to file an annual report.